MRCIEU/DEEP_mqtls/README.md

 Hase from python 2 to python 3?

 ## 1. Variants list
 We need a list of variants for SNP harmonisation purposes in script02a.
-We need to update the HRC list with H3 Africa, TopMed and HGDP maybe also with other sequencing resources.
+We need to update the HRC list with H3Africa.
+Other resources: the [African Genome Variation Project (AGVP)](https://www.sanger.ac.uk/collaboration/african-genome-variation-project/) (mentioned in pan-UKB),TopMed, HGDP, and Hapmap3.

+AGVP contains 18 African populations, including 2 populations from the 1000 Genomes Project.

 ## 2. Pipeline release (not now)
 I asked Gib and Tom about the question whether I should use environment files (.yaml / .yml) or use a docker for any pipeline.